mmr116/Data-Query-with-RAG-OpenAI-Embeddings-and-Vector-Database/README.md

 - Pinecone API key
 - A CSV file containing your data

-Set your OpenAI and Pinecone API keys as environment variables:
+**API integration**: For integrating with OpenAI and Pinecone, you need to obtain and configure the respective API keys, host (pinecone) information for these platforms.
+Set your OpenAI and Pinecone API keys, and Pinecone host as environment variables in Linux.
+Use the following Linux commands to export these variables:

 export OPENAI_API_KEY='your-openai-api-key'